Blog

 The highlighted parts quickly tell you what's wrong with the mock practice SAT:

-1. The SAT is unlikely to have four consecutive questions from the same domain.
+1. The SAT math is unlikely to have four consecutive questions from the same domain.
 The mock SAT here, in contrast, has four consecutive questions from the same domain (Algebra).

 2. An analysis of the actual SAT will tell you that the early math questions are either 'Easy' or 'Medium'.
 This difficulty level changes gradually from 'Easy' to 'Medium' and then to 'Hard'.
 Unlike that, the mock SAT fluctuates between 'Easy', 'Hard', and 'Medium' without a clear logic.